The year 2019 was a breakthrough year in terms of digitisation of the Indian construction industry.

 The industry witnessed a push and utilisation of cutting-edge software technology for real estate, industrial as well as infrastructure projects.
 “Every construction company today is convinced that technology is the way forward,” says Velprakash K, Executive Director & Sector Head- PDS, JLL India.
 “From cloud-based collaboration to robots and artificial intelligence – an incredible array of developments is helping improve the way buildings and infrastructure development happens in India.”

 Cloud-based collaboration, adoption of 3D modelling and BIM are making a significant shift towards constructible models, industrial robots.
-“These tools along with IoT will help construction companies connect, collaborate and be a real time data driven sector,” says Velprakash.
-He is confident that the year 2020 will continue witnessing similar trends.
+“These tools along with IoT will help construction companies connect, collaborate and be a real time data driven sector,” says Velprakash, with confidence that the year 2020 will continue witnessing similar trends.

 As an earlier JLL report underlines, it would be possible for construction stakeholders to optimise and automate the construction process and make faster project delivery possible.
 They could ensure that fewer resources will be required for the smooth development and completion of the building process.

-Some of the ways in which start-ups are establishing their presence in this field have been indicated in the below graph.
+Some of the ways in which start-ups are establishing their presence in this field:

 Building Information Modelling (BIM), cloud and mobile technology, drones or Unmanned Aerial Vehicles (UAVs), Virtual Reality (VR), and artificial intelligence and robotics are some of the technology construction companies will be bound to adopt going forward.
 Velprakash K elaborates: